mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json string file.content: Raw content of the requested file.
     :>json string file.selected_file: The selected file, either from the ``file`` parameter or the default (manifest.json, install.rdf or package.json for Add-ons as well as the XML file for search engines).
     :>json string|null file.download_url: The download url of the selected file or ``null`` in case of a directory.
+    :>json string file.mimetype: The determined mimetype of the selected file or ``application/octet-stream`` if none could be determined.
+    :>json string file.sha256: SHA256 hash of the selected file.
+    :>json int file.size: The size of the selected file in bytes.
     :>json boolean uses_unknown_minified_code: Indicates that the selected file could be using minified code.
     :>json array file.entries[]: The complete file-tree of the extracted XPI.
     :>json int file.entries[].depth: Level of folder-tree depth, starting with 0.